BlazeWasHere/Cnidus/README.md

 Cnidus is still a work in progress, and is **not** production ready, as it probably contains a ton of bugs.
 An example of usage can be found [here](https://github.com/BlazeWasHere/Cnidus/blob/master/src/main.c).

-Cnidus aims to be a simple interface to create REST APISs and static file serving, using an asynchronous I/O framework as the backend.
+Cnidus aims to be a simple interface to create REST APIs and static file serving, using an asynchronous I/O framework as the backend.
 A quick example:

 ```c
 #include <signal.h>